yunsupark1120/GL-EALSTM/readme.md

 4. Configure the `config.yml` file with the desired parameters.
 For more information on the parameters, refer to the [Config.yml](#2-configyml) section.
 *Chnging the name of the file might result in errors*

-5. Install the n`neuralhydrology` package by running the following command:
+5. Install the `neuralhydrology` package by running the following command:
 ```bash
 pip install neuralhydrology
 ```